scitran/client/Download-and-read.md

 ## read

-TBD - the read method is like downloadFile plus a read command.
-To run this, however, you require certain auxiliary functions (e.g., niftiRead).
+TBD - the read method is like downloadFile followed by a read/load command.
+For certain file types, the load requires an auxiliary functions (e.g., niftiRead).
 We are considering how to make sure these read functions are in the distribution.